Krypton

 Personal Privacy Agent

-Krypton for iOS is a privacy tool that uses strong encryption to securely protect personal and confidential information resident on your Apple computer, iPod touch, iPhone and iPad.
-Krypton is not a password manager: it encrypts and decrypts entire documents (text, spreadsheets, images, audio and video, recipes, emails, anything).
+Krypton is a privacy tool that uses strong encryption to securely protect personal and confidential information resident on your iOS (and macOS) devices.
+Krypton is not a password manager: it encrypts and decrypts entire folders and documents (text, spreadsheets, images, audio and video, recipes, emails, anything).

 Topics